SDK Single-Agent Loop Timeline-Native Multi-Channel Streaming

 react.read Load an existing artifact into timeline context Emits a status block first (dedup check), then artifact blocks.
 Re-exposes hidden artifacts.
 Clears hidden flag. fi: ar: so: su: tc: ks:

-react.patch Patch an existing file; supports unified diff If patch starts with ---/+++/@@ → unified diff; otherwise full replacement.
-Emits patch text as result.
-OUT_DIR-relative path under <turn_id>/files/
+react.patch Patch an existing current-turn file; supports unified diff If patch starts with ---/+++/@@ → unified diff; otherwise full replacement.
+Historical cross-turn patching requires the file to be pulled first.
+Current-turn paths under <turn_id>/files/ or <turn_id>/outputs/

 react.memsearch Semantic search over past turns Returns compact snippets with turn_id, timestamps, relevance scores.
 Targets: assistant / user / attachment.
 Conversation index (no path argument)